Vungle/Unity-Plugin/README.md

 * Integrated Android Publisher SDK v3.3.2

 ## License
-The Vungle iOS-SDK is available under a commercial license.
+The Vungle Unity-Plugin is available under a commercial license.
 See the LICENSE file for more info.